react-hook-form/input/README.md

     </p>
 </div>

+⚠️ This component is a part of React Hook Form V4, and renamed to <a href="http://react-hook-form.com/api#Controller">Controller</a> with much simpler API.

 ## Why?

 <a href="https://github.com/react-hook-form/react-hook-form">React Hook Form</a> embrace uncontrolled components and native inputs, however it's hard to avoid working with external controlled component such as <a href="https://github.com/JedWatson/react-select">React-Select</a>, <a href="https://github.com/ant-design/ant-design">AntD</a> and <a href="https://material-ui.com/">Material-UI</a>.
 This wrapper component will make your life easier to work with them.